NLnetLabs/routinator/source/daemon.rst

 The HTTP Service
 ----------------

-The CSV, JSON, OpenBGPD and RPSL formats that Routinator can produce in interactive mode are available via HTTP if the application is running as a service.
-You can also check the RPKI origin validation status of a specific BGP announcement at the ``/validity`` endpoint by supplying the ASN and prefix.

-The HTTP server is not enabled by default for security reasons, nor does it have a default host or port.
-In order to start the HTTP server at 192.0.2.13 and 2001:0DB8::13 on port 8323, run this command:
+In addition to the various VRP output formats, Routinator's HTTP server also provides an API, a :ref:`user interface <doc_routinator_ui>` and :ref:`monitoring endpoints <doc_routinator_monitoring>`.
+The server is not enabled by default for security reasons, nor does it have a default host or port.

+Please note that the HTTP server is intended to run on your internal network and doesn't offer HTTPS natively.
+If this is a requirement, you can for example run Routinator behind an `NGINX <https://www.nginx.com>`_ reverse proxy.

+In order to start the HTTP server at 192.0.2.13 and 2001:0DB8::13 on port 8323,
+run:

 .. code-block:: bash